Criminal Defense Attorney for Theft Offenses in Los Angeles and San Bernardino

 - The property belonged to the person who was arrested for stealing, or they reasonably believed it was their property

 - The police violated constitutional protections and conducted an illegal arrest, unlawful stop, or unlawful search and seizure

 - Errors by the police in the chain of custody of the allegedly stolen goods

 A skilled and dedicated criminal defense lawyer will take the time to thoroughly investigate the facts of the arrest and raise all applicable defenses on your behalf.
 Penalties for conviction of a theft offense could include fines and jail time.
 Your lawyer might also negotiate an arrangement that involves making restitution or agreeing to probation in lieu of punishment and a criminal record.
 Whether it’s in your best interest to negotiate a plea or fight the charges in court is a matter to be discussed with your attorney.
 Armed with the best information, you’ll be able to make the right choice about how to approach your case for the best result.

 Get the Help You Need After an Arrest for Theft in Los Angeles or San Bernardino

-If you’ve been arrested and charged with a theft crime in Los Angeles or San Bernardino County, call The Law Firm of Oscar A. Ischiu, Esq. for a free consultation.
+If you’ve been arrested and charged with a theft crime in Los Angeles or San Bernardino County, call The Law Firm of Oscar A. Ischiu, Esq. for a consultation.
 We’ll let you know your options and zealously handle your case on your behalf.
-We are available 24/7 and provide legal services in both Spanish and English.
+We provide legal services in both Spanish and English.
 The sooner you call an attorney, the better position you will be in, so call The Law Firm of Oscar A. Ischiu, Esq. as soon as possible for immediate assistance.